 Consider the office space’s layout, as well.
 If you need larger conference rooms, open floor plans for cubicles or dedicated work areas, you’ll have to find a place with the right dimensions.

-If you’re a retail business with excess inventory, make sure to take into consideration whether there’s a dedicated area that would work for storage.
+If you’re a retail business with excess inventory, make sure to take into consideration whether there’s adequate storage space.

 Location, Location, Location